MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 For this tutorial, you don't need to install any packages---they're already pre-loaded into the tutorial project.
 If you were creating your own project from scratch, you would need to install the Mesh Toolkit package.
-To learn more about this, see our article titled *Download the Mesh Toolkit*.
+To learn more about this, see our article titled [Download the Mesh Toolkit](../download-the-mesh-toolkit.md).

 ## Next steps